Determining Assets in a Mesa Divorce

 For these reasons, it is so important to write down all of your assets and keep an organized record.
 Determining assets in a Mesa marriage dissolution is crucial for correctly pleading in a divorce petition.
 Otherwise, you may need to file a motion to amend your petition to clarify whether the court has jurisdiction to make decisions over certain items of property.
 This issue can be extremely complicated, and it is a good idea reach out to an attorney for assistance.

 Debt accrued within a marriage is also divided upon divorce.
 There are some exceptions, but most of the time, debt is divided between the parties.
 This can be complicated for the debtor.
 For example, if a couple has a joint credit card and incurs debt, both of them owe the outstanding debt as far as their bank is concerned, but a judge is going to order one of them to pay it.

 If one party is ordered to pay the debt and does not do so, the bank may demand payment from the other spouse.
 However, the other party could have a potential claim against the first spouse for their failure to pay off the debt.

 The general rule is that debt is community property subject to equal division.
 However, student loans are not usually divided between divorcing parties.

 The individual who incurred student loans for their education is usually assigned the debt.
 The idea is that they get to keep their degree and education, so they should also keep their student loan debt.

 The exception is when student loan debt is used to fund living expenses between the parties.
 When a couple’s living expenses are funded by student loans, they are no different than any other credit card debt and should be divided between both parties.

-Impact of a Pre-Marital Agreement
+What is the Impact of a Pre-Marital Agreement?